citp/privacy-policy-historical/r/rc/rca/rca.ac.uk.md

 ## Scope

-This privacy notice explains how, why and what happens when the Royal College of Art collects  **personal information**  and  **automatically collected data** , concerning:
+This privacy notice explains how, why and what happens when the Royal College of Art collects personal information and automatically collected data, concerning:

   * people who use our services, e.g. those who subscribe to newsletters, or purchase tickets or publications

-  * people who apply online for our programmes of study ([http://applications.rca.ac.uk](http://applications.rca.ac.uk/))
+  * people [who apply online](http://applications.rca.ac.uk/) for our programmes of study

   * visitors to our websites.